 12 Tips for Making Parallel Co-Parenting Work for You

-- Use a website (such as Family Wizard) or parenting notebook for communication.
+- Use a website (such as OurFamilyWizard.com) or parenting notebook for communication.
 Write down all relevant communications about your child’s visit (bedtime, meals, homework, behavior, strategies that worked to soothe your child).
 It should summarize all the events, including emotional and behavioral, for the other parent.

 - Communication should maintain a business-like, respectful tone.
-It should focus only on the child’s needs, not commentary of the other parent’s parenting style.
+It should focus only on the child’s needs – not a commentary on the other parent’s parenting style.

 - Unscheduled, verbal communication should be only in the case of an emergency.